 “For more than 20 years I have been proudly associated with Depaul UK and the problem of homelessness is as acute today as it was then.
 Please join me in supporting this campaign to tackle the devastating impact of the cost-of-living crisis on young people.”

 Depaul UK provides mental health support, financial assistance and money management advice, it tries to get people better utility deals and supports them to deal with arrears.
 The charity helps people access food banks and apply for hardship funds, but demand for all of these services is growing rapidly.

 You can donate to Depaul UK’s Cost of Living Crisis appeal to help keep a young person from falling back into homelessness by visiting www.depaul.org.uk/urgent-appeal-cost-of-living-crisis

 This video by Depaul UK explains more about how the cost-of-living is affecting young people: www.youtube.com/watch?v=kCu_FfIcG9E

 Notes to Editors

-For more case studies, interviews and photographs please contact Communications@depaul.org.uk
+For case studies, interviews and image enquiries please contact Communications@depaul.org.uk

-The survey was carried out on behalf of Depaul UK with 2,002 respondents aged 16-34 from the North East, North West and London.
-There were 667 respondents from the North West.
+The survey was carried out on behalf of Depaul UK with 2,002 respondents (aged 16-34) from the North East, Manchester and London.
+There were 668 respondents from London.

 About Depaul UK